BY Vince Cooper

 But it was another Cup tie, towards the end of his time at Filbert Street, that many remember Keith for.
 On 6 January 1979 freezing conditions gripped the country and only 4 of that day’s scheduled FA Cup 3rd round matches went ahead.
 One of those was City’s tie against Norwich City at Filbert Street.

 As the teams came onto the pitch it quickly became clear that Weller was wearing white tights to protect him from the cold.
 He ignored the many comments from away fans and produced a fine performance, scoring what proved to be his final goal for the club as his team won 3-0.

 Knee problems blighted Weller’s later years at Filbert Street and after Bloomfield left, replacement Frank McLintock took over and he failed to save the club from relegation.

-Having already enjoyed a loan spell in the NASL, he enjoyed two productive seasons with the Tea Men before moving on to Fort Lauderdale Strikers and, for a brief spell, Tulsa Rougnecks.
+He enjoyed two productive seasons with the Tea Men before moving on to Fort Lauderdale Strikers and, for a brief spell, Tulsa Rougnecks.
 He then moved into coaching, staying in the US and working with Fort Lauderdale Sun, Houston Dynamo, Dallas Sidekicks, San Diego Sockers, Tacoma Stars and Sacramento Knights.

 The 1970s seems littered with players whose flair perhaps cost them more honours, both individually and as a team member.
 Keith Weller allied the flair to a hard-working approach and a willingness to give his all in every game.
 Yet it still feels as though his career should have had more reward than it received.